Texas Senate Bill 140: What It Means for Your Mobile Messaging Campaigns

 Disclaimer: This blog post is intended for educational and informational purposes only and should not be construed as legal advice.
 The content is general in nature and may not reflect the most current legal developments.
 Bloomreach strongly recommends that you consult with your legal counsel to determine how Texas Senate Bill 140 and other applicable laws apply to your business.

-A new Texas state law will impact how businesses can send text messages, multimedia messages, and make voice calls to customers located in the state.
+A Texas state law now affects how businesses can send text messages, multimedia messages, and make voice calls to customers located in the state.
+It’s been in effect since September 1, 2025.

-Texas Senate Bill 140 expands the state’s existing telemarketing rules to cover more types of digital communication — and it comes with serious penalties for companies that fail to comply.
-If you send mobile messages to customers in Texas, this law will impact you when it takes effect on September 1, 2025.
+Texas Senate Bill 140 expanded the state’s existing telemarketing rules to cover more types of digital communication and came with serious penalties for companies that fail to comply.
+If you send mobile messages to customers in Texas, this law applies to you.

 The good news?
-Bloomreach has been tracking these changes, and Bloomreach Engagement already includes the tools you need to stay compliant.
+We’ve been tracking these changes, and Bloomreach already includes the tools you need to stay compliant.
 Let’s break down what you need to know.

 How Is Marketing Changing With Texas Senate Bill 140?